 Keep your main line (or “motherline”) low enough in the water so dogs can swim through the decoys without getting tangled up, and low enough that boats can drive over the main line without hooking it with oars or paddles or cutting the line with a motor.
-A tangled dog or boat can turn into a major headache in a hurry.
+Hunting diving ducks has enough potential for headache — the last thing you want is a tangled dog or boat on top of everything else.

 Guns & Loads

 The first rule of hunting diving ducks is to make sure they’re dead.
 Divers are notoriously tough, and they can dive immediately upon hitting the water, even when crippled.
 “They sit so low in the water, and are so aerodynamic, and often have so much fat on them, it can take multiple shots to finish a diver,” says Brendemuehl.
 “Goldeneyes are notorious for taking a beating and still getting away!”